 5. At the airport

-Thinking of where to buy souvenirs when you’re lacking time?
+Thinking of where to buy Costa Rica Souvenirs when you lack the time?
 Don’t have any idea on what to buy in general?

 Fret not, because the airport has some of the basic things you can buy and bring home.

 While your choices will not be as varied as in the souvenir shops outside, there will surely be items that will suit your taste and provide you with the memorabilia you would like to have.